German mega-state votes in test for Merkel's conservatives | DW | 13.09.2020

 Postal voting was forecast to be high Sunday as North Rhine-Westphalia (NRW) municipalities applied coronavirus pandemic safeguards, including masks in booths and bring-your-own pens.

-Some 14 million residents, aged from 16 and having German citizenship, were eligible to vote in the state, which includes the former coal and steel heartland of the Ruhr District.
+Some 14 million residents, aged 16 and older and having German citizenship, were eligible to vote in the western German state, which includes the former coal and steel heartland of the Ruhr District.

-With Chancellor Angela Merkel set to retire ahead of Germany's 2021 federal, NRW Sunday was being watched for trends, including forecasted gains for Greens, and closely run mayoral races in both Düsseldorf, NRW's regional capital, and Aachen.
+With Chancellor Angela Merkel set to retire ahead of Germany's 2021 federal, the NRW election is being watched for trends, including forecasted gains for the Greens, and closely run mayoral races in both Dusseldorf, NRW's regional capital, and Aachen.

 Read more: